-The bvp4c approach in MATLAB is applied to solve numerically the equations described above.
-Equations (12), (13), and (14) are transformed into first-order differential equations, and then solved while adhering to the specified boundary conditions (15)-(16) to interface with the bvp4c solver.
-The resulting the system of first-order differential equations, along with the transformed boundary conditions (20)-(28), is as follows:
+The MATLAB bvp4c technique is applied to numerically solve the equations described above.
+Equations (12), (13), and (14) are converted into first-order differential equations, and then solved while adhering to the specified boundary conditions (15)-(16) to interface with the bvp4c solver.
+The resulting set